Kidron Volleyball Club

 Photos

-• Marty's Studio will be taking team and individual photos on January 22.
+- Martys Studio will be taking team and individual photos in January.
 Everyone will be photographed, but there is no obligation to purchase the photos.

-• These photos will be placed on the Web site, so if you don't want your daughter on the site, request that two photos be taken - one with your daughter and one without.
+- These photos will be placed on our website, so if you dont want your daughter on the site, request that two photos be taken one with your daughter and one without.

 Challenges

-• There are many challenges in running a program, including (1) Finding good coaches; (2) Keeping costs affordable; (3) Making good decisions about personnel; (4) Assuring continuity and harmony among players, coaches, and parents; (5) Assuring a good experience for all involved.
-Please do your part to help us make this work.
+- There are many challenges in running a program, including (1) Finding good coaches; (2) Finding practice facilities; (3) Keeping costs affordable; (4) Making good decisions about personnel; (5) Assuring continuity and harmony among players, coaches, and parents; (6) Assuring a good experience for all involved.
+Please do your part to help us make this work

 Contacts